 When it comes to growing your business bigger-better-faster and having a consistent flow of leads, customers and sales, it’s a simple case of website vs. funnel …

-When I launched one of my niche websites, for church secretaries, about 10 years ago I wanted the same.
+When I launched one of my niche websites, for church secretaries, over 12 years ago I wanted the same.

 I did a lot of research and found that there are really only 2 ways to make this happen…